WELCOME TO TRIUMPHANTARTISTS.COM!

 ACHIEVING MORE, DESPITE OBSTACLES

-I've struggled to get my projects done over the years - maybe I have too many ideas and need to focus on just one at a time! - but things are beginning to take off noticeably as of June 2016.
-My eBay shop continues to gain momentum, with over 140 ratings, all positive, on amazingly awesome and inexpensive creative products like my handmade art [made to order based on the subject of your choice, for as low as $0.99 opening bid].
+I've struggled to get my projects done over the years - maybe I have too many ideas and need to focus on just one at a time! - but things are beginning to take off noticeably as of 2017.
+My eBay shop continues to gain momentum, with over 175 ratings, all positive, on amazingly awesome and inexpensive creative products like my handmade art [made to order based on the subject of your choice, sometimes for as low as $0.99 opening bid].
 A lot of my eBay success is allowing me to expand both to new eBay product lines and to Etsy listings, and even a new WordPress blog/shop , but the prices are (for now) still often very low.
 If you like the stuff in my still art pages, you may want to bid on my eBay art auction listings and have a handmade artwork made for you.
 Shipping is free, items usually take 3-5 days for me to make and about a week to ship, and while prices remain low for now, they are likely to increase again at some point during the next six months.
 Keep in mind that my average profit margin still amounts to under half of minimum wage, broken down by hour.
 There's absolutely room for that to increase, especially given limited supply (my time allocated to this each week is finite) and climbing demand that is going up a few percent each month and has been doing so for the past few years.